eHealth (NASDAQ:EHTH) Price Target Raised to $80.00 at Evercore ISI

-eHealth (NASDAQ:EHTH) had its price objective hoisted by Evercore ISI from $60.00 to $80.00 in a research report released on Tuesday morning, The Fly reports.
-Evercore ISI currently has an outperform rating on the financial services provider’s stock.
+eHealth (NASDAQ:EHTH) had its target price hoisted by Evercore ISI from $60.00 to $80.00 in a report published on Monday morning, Benzinga reports.
+The firm currently has an outperform rating on the financial services provider’s stock.

-Several other equities research analysts have also recently issued reports on the stock.
-Barclays cut their price objective on shares of eHealth from $115.00 to $75.00 and set an overweight rating for the company in a research report on Monday, February 1st.
-SVB Leerink cut their price objective on shares of eHealth from $110.00 to $105.00 and set an outperform rating for the company in a research report on Monday, December 14th.
-Raymond James restated a hold rating on shares of eHealth in a research report on Wednesday, February 24th.
-The Goldman Sachs Group lowered their price objective on shares of eHealth from $101.00 to $64.00 and set a buy rating for the company in a research note on Tuesday, February 2nd.
-Finally, Craig Hallum cut their target price on shares of eHealth from $150.00 to $65.00 and set a buy rating on the stock in a report on Monday, February 1st.
-One research analyst has rated the stock with a sell rating, three have assigned a hold rating and nine have assigned a buy rating to the company.
-The company has a consensus rating of Buy and a consensus price target of $107.57.
+EHTH has been the topic of several other research reports.
+Truist cut their price target on shares of eHealth from $200.00 to $100.00 in a report on Monday, February 1st.
+Deutsche Bank Aktiengesellschaft reaffirmed a hold rating and set a $63.00 price objective on shares of eHealth in a research note on Thursday, February 25th.
+Zacks Investment Research lowered eHealth from a hold rating to a strong sell rating in a research report on Wednesday, February 3rd.
+Barclays decreased their target price on eHealth from $115.00 to $75.00 and set an overweight rating on the stock in a research report on Monday, February 1st.
+Finally, Craig Hallum decreased their price objective on eHealth from $150.00 to $65.00 and set a buy rating on the stock in a report on Monday, February 1st.
+One research analyst has rated the stock with a sell rating, four have assigned a hold rating and eight have assigned a buy rating to the company.
+The stock presently has a consensus rating of Buy and a consensus target price of $107.50.

 eHealth, Inc provides private health insurance exchange services to individuals, families, and small businesses in the United States and China.
 The company operates through two segments, Medicare; and Individual, Family and Small Business.
 Its ecommerce platforms organize and present health insurance information in various formats that enable individuals, families, and small businesses to research, analyze, compare, and purchase a range of health insurance plans.